Will Hayhurst

-William Hayhurst (born 24 February 1994) is an English-Irish professional footballer who plays as a winger, who currently plays for Curzon Ashton.
+William Hayhurst (born 24 February 1994) is an English-Irish professional footballer who plays as a winger, who plays for Curzon Ashton.

 Club career

 Preston North End

 Hayhurst was born in Longridge on 24 February 1994, and grew up supporting Preston North End.
 He played for Longridge Town before joining Preston North End U14.
 There, Hayhurst started his career in the youth system at Preston, and while in the club's academy, Hayhurst suffered an injuries setback, which he broke both of his leg.
 Hayhurst initially thought that injuries could have cost him getting a professional contract.
 Eventually, Hayhurst signed a two-year apprenticeship in the summer of 2010.

 On 28 April 2012, Hayhurst made his professional debut in a 2–2 draw with Charlton Athletic, coming on as a late substitute for David Gray.
 His second appearance for Preston North End came in the last game of the season against Bournemouth, starting a match and played 36 minutes before suffering an injury and was substituted, as the club lost 1–0.
 At the end of the 2011–12 season, he made two appearances in all competitions.

 At the start of the 2012–13 season, Hayhurst made his first appearance of the season against Crystal Palace in the second round of the League Cup.
 He then found himself in and out of the first team throughout the first half of the season.
 In a match against Yeovil Town on 29 September 2012, Hayhurt set up Preston North End's first goal of the game, in a 3–2 win.
 On 23 February 2013, he scored his first goal for the club, in a 1–1 draw against Swindon Town.
 This was followed up by scoring in a 1–1 draw away to Milton Keynes Dons on 2 March 2013 and a 2–0 win over Stevenage on 9 March 2013, to make it three goals in three appearances for Hayhurst.
 Following this, Hayhurst received a handful appearance in the first team for the rest of the 2012–13 season.
 He later had his fourth goal for the club on 9 April 2013, in a 2–0 win over Oldham Athletic.
 On 18 April 2013, the club activated their options to extend Hayhurst's contract for another year.
 At the end of the 2012–13 season, he made twenty–five appearances and scoring once in all competitions.
 Following this, Hayhurst signed a new two-year contract with the club in June 2013.
 Hayhurst described signing a new contract with the club as "living the dream".